Your most popular questions about the project answered

 What are you building?

-We are building a new high-voltage electricity connection between Bridgwater and Seabank near Avonmouth.
-The new connection will be 57 km long – consisting of 48.5 km of overhead line and 8.5 km of underground cable through the Mendip Hills Area of Outstanding Natural Beauty (AONB).
+The new connection will be 57 km long – consisting of 48.5 km of pylons and 8.5 km of underground cable through the Mendip Hills Area of Outstanding Natural Beauty (AONB).

 How long will it take to build?